 About this event

-• Date and time Wed 7 Jun 2023 from 8:30am to 5:45pm
+• Date and time Wed 7 Jun 2023 from 9:15am to 6:00pm

 • Location Royal Society of Medicine

-• Organised by Odontology
+• Organised by Odontology, Sleep Medicine

 The Sleep Symposium will bring together a multidisciplinary range of specialists to address the patient with underlying sleep disorders.

 The meeting will commence with a focus on diagnosis and therapy of sleep apnoea, followed by non-respiratory topics covering clinical hypersomnias and the treatment of insomnia.
-By the end of the meeting attendees will have been updated and introduced to the standard of care on the latest use of oral appliance therapies.
+By the end of the meeting participants will have been updated and introduced to the standard of care on the latest use of oral appliance therapies.
 The meeting will also cover the delivery of the NHS England ‘Optimal Sleep Pathway’.

 The purpose of this meeting is to provide an update on the national and international treatment guidelines of obstructive sleep apnoea, identification of respiratory and multidisciplinary aspects of patients with sleep disorders and exploring the pathway delivery of NHS England optimal sleep pathway.